Practice Policies & Patient Information

 - Share data from, or allow access to, your GP record, for healthcare professionals involved in providing you with health and care,

-- Receive data from or access your data on other NHS organisation clinician systems,
+- Receive data from or access your data on other NHS organisation clinical systems,

 - Work effectively with other organisations and healthcare professionals who are involved in your care,